fasterthanlime/semester-project/report.md

 \input{source-size-graph.tex}

-As for the size of the executable, when compiled with clang, it went from XXX to YYY when enabling specialization.
+As for the size of the executable, when compiled with clang, it went from 728K to 734K with -O0, and from 672K to 674K when with -Os.
 The impact here is minimal, as most of the space in the executable is occupied by the ooc SDK itself, which is not affected by our usage of `#specialize`.

 ### Memory usage